tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

 ## Cool things

+1. Better ways of searching
+2. Dealing with bad (meta)data.
+3. Quantifying data quality
+4. Causal inferences: Do open data do anything?

-They're really all the same thing, actually.
+(They're really all the same thing, actually.)

 ### Searching
 Many people know about datasets that are relevant to their work,